bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 Do not report bugs which are not reproducible with latest version

-**Can the bug be reproduced with corresponding [Chromium](https://github.com/bromite/chromium/releases) version?**
+**Can the bug be reproduced with corresponding Chromium version?**

-If yes then report it upstream on [Chromium issue tracker](https://bugs.chromium.org/p/chromium/issues/list) and do not forget to read [Chromium project bug reporting guidelines](https://www.chromium.org/for-testers/bug-reporting-guidelines) first.
+Please pick the same version of Chromium as Bromite from here: https://github.com/bromite/chromium/releases If the bug is reproducible then it might be a configuration issue or an upstream bug.
+Upstream bugs can be reported on the [Chromium issue tracker](https://bugs.chromium.org/p/chromium/issues/list) and do not forget to read [Chromium project bug reporting guidelines](https://www.chromium.org/for-testers/bug-reporting-guidelines) first.

 **Is the bug a crash?**